Global factory growth slowing; China-U.S. trade war biting

 Beijing has pledged equal retaliation, although it only imports about $130 billion of U.S. goods.

-World stocks fell and the dollar strengthened on Wednesday on fears of an imminent escalation in the U.S.-China tariff war.
-[MKTS/GLOB]
+World stocks slipped, bond yields edged up and the U.S. dollar was little changed on Wednesday despite fears of an imminent escalation in the U.S.-China tariff war.

-Despite lethargic expansion rates, the European Central Bank last week reaffirmed plans to end its 2.6 trillion-euro stimulus programme this year and the Bank of England is widely expected to raise borrowing costs on Thursday [BOE/INT].
+Despite lethargic expansion rates, the European Central Bank last week reaffirmed plans to end its 2.6 trillion-euro stimulus programme this year and the Bank of England is widely expected to raise borrowing costs on Thursday.

 On Tuesday, the Bank of Japan pledged to keep its massive stimulus in place but made tweaks to reduce the adverse effects of its policies on markets and commercial banks as inflation remains stubbornly out of reach.

-China has been cutting bank reserve requirements to ease the pain of its campaign to de-risk the financial system for smaller companies and support growth.
+China has been cutting bank reserve requirements to ease the pain of its campaign to reduced risk in the financial system for smaller companies and support growth.
 It is also planning more spending on infrastructure to cushion the impact of trade tensions.

 Nevertheless, any fiscal and monetary measures would take time to filter through.